How to choose your motorcycle shoes: a practical guide for riding protected and in style

 Unlike classic sneakers, motorcycle shoes are designed to:

-• Protect the foot, ankle and sometimes the shin in the event of a fall or slip
+• Protect the foot, ankle, and sometimes the shin in case of a fall or slide

-• Resist abrasion, impact and heat from the engine or exhaust
+• Resist abrasion, impacts, and the heat from the engine or exhaust

-• Improve grip on footrests and the ground, even when wet
+• Improve grip on footpegs and the ground, even when wet

-• Facilitate gear changes thanks to judiciously placed reinforcements
+• Facilitate gear changes thanks to strategically placed reinforcements

-• Road-trip / Touring : waterproof touring boots, often equipped with breathable membranes, comfortable over time and very protective.
+• Road-trip / Touring: waterproof touring boots, often with breathable membranes, comfortable for long periods and very protective.

-In France and Europe, approved motorcycle shoes meet the EN 13634 standard , which assesses in particular:
+In France and Europe, approved motorcycle shoes comply with standard EN 13634, which evaluates, among other things:

 • Abrasion resistance